GNOME/gnome-subtitles/README.md

 ## Hacking

-Build the solution with Meson (see Building above) to compile all dependencies and make them available to Monodevelop.
+Build the solution with Meson (see Building above) to compile all dependencies and make them available in Monodevelop.
 This only needs to be done once.
 Fire up Monodevelop and open the solution file 'gnome-subtitles.sln'.